yas4891/stripe_invoice/README.md

 ### Accessing the invoices

-To view the invoices log into your application
+To view the invoices log into your application and go to `/stripe_invoice/`

 ### Customizing the views